papr8ka/-lwjgl-basics-wiki/ShaderLesson2.md

 attribute vec4 Color;
 ```

 The `TexCoord` attribute depends on which region of a texture we are rendering.
 If we are rendering the texture fully, generally tex coords `[0.0 - 1.0]` will be used.
 If we were rendering a "sub image" of our texture with `drawRegion`, the tex coords will be much different.
-Custom tex coords can be specified with `SpriteBatch.draw` if we, say, wanted a texture to repeat using `GL_REPEAT`.
+Custom tex coords can be given to SpriteBatch if we, say, wanted to repeat a texture using `GL_REPEAT`.
 Since each vertex only uses 2 texture coordinates `(s, t)`, we use a `vec2`.

-The `Color` attribute is set from Java by using `SpriteBatch.setColor`, and it can be useful for tinting sprites or changing their transparency.
+The `Color` attribute is set from Java with `SpriteBatch.setColor`, and it can be useful for tinting sprites or changing their transparency.
 Generally all vertices of a single sprite will use the same `Color` attribute; however, you could specify different values for each vertex in order to, say, have a sprite fade out from left to right.
 Most often, the `Color` attribute will be opaque white `(R=1, G=1, B=1, A=1)` in order to render our sprites with 100% opacity.
 To store the `(r, g, b, a)` components, we use a `vec4`.

 In order for the fragment shader to utilize these attributes, we need to "pass them along."
 This is done by declaring **varyings** in the vertex and fragment shaders.
 In the vertex shader, we pass them along like so:
 ```glsl